 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2002-2003 academic year (see the next item below), use the 2002-2003 academic year's CDS Question B1 cohort.)
+(Note: If the data being reported are final figures for the 2003-2004 academic year (see the next item below), use the 2003-2004 academic year's CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
 Aid that is non-need-based but that was used to meet need should be reported in the need-based aid columns.
 (For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)

-2003-2004 2002-2003

-estimated final

-Indicate the academic year for which data are reported for items H1,

-H2, H2A, and H6 below:
+H1 2004-2005 estimated 2003-2004 final Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below:

-Which needs-analysis methodology does your institution use in awarding r institutional aid?
+H3 Which needs-analysis methodology does your institution use in awarding institutional aid?

-Federal methodology (FM) institutional alu:
+H3 Federal methodology (FM)

-Institutional methodology (IM)
+H3 Institutional methodology (IM)

-Both FM and IM
+H3 Both FM and IM

-Don't Walla IW

-Need-based \$ Non-need-

-(Include non-need- based \$

-based aid used to (Exclude non-need-

-meet need.) based aid used to
+H1 Need-based \$ (Include non-need- based aid used to meet need.)
+Non-need- based \$ (Exclude non-need- based aid used to meet need.)

-· meet need.)

-Scholarships/Grants
+H1 Scholarships/Grants

-Federal
+H1 Federal

-State (i.e., all states, not only the state in which your institution is
+H1 State (i.e., all states, not only the state in which your institution is located)

-Institutional (endowment, alumni, or other institutional awards) and external funds awarded by the college excluding athletic aid and tuition waivers (which are reported below) Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college \$0 Total Scholarships/Grants \$0 Self-Help Student loans from all sources (excluding parent loans) Federal Work-Study State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)
-Total Self-Help \$0 \$0 Other Parent Loans Tuition Waivers Reporting is optional.
+H1 Institutional (endowment, alumni, or other institutional awards) and external funds awarded by the college excluding athletic aid and tuition waivers (which are reported below)

+H1 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college

+H1 Total Scholarships/Grants \$0 \$0

+H1 Self-Help

+H1 Student loans from all sources (excluding parent loans)

+H1 Federal Work-Study

+H1 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)

+H1 Total Self-Help \$0 \$0

+H1 Other

+H1 Parent Loans

+H1 Tuition Waivers Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
 Do not report tuition waivers elsewhere.

+H1 Athletic Awards

-Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-thanfull-time undergraduates who applied for and were awarded financial aid from any source.
+H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-thanfull-time undergraduates who applied for and were awarded financial aid from any source.
 Aid that is nonneed-based but that was used to meet need should be counted as need-based aid.
 Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.